UtilitechAS/amsreader-firmware/README.md

 # AMS MQTT Bridge
-Still very similar to original AMS2MQTT Bridge.
+This is a fork from amsreader-firmware (old name: AmsToMqttBridge) Rev 2.1.10 which can found here: https://github.com/UtilitechAS/amsreader-firmware .

 Changes are:
 1) Translations to German language
 2) Plots are now interactive and show the individual values when clicking on the bar of the plot.
 3) Added a 60 Minute plot (120 point resolution, 1 pt each 30 sec)
 4) Export shows in green and positive.
 Import in purple and negative.

-## Original README.md :
+## Original README.md from amsreader-firmware:

 This code is designed to decode data from electric smart meters installed in many countries in Europe these days.
 The data is presented in a graphical web interface and can also send the data to a MQTT broker which makes it suitable for home automation project.
 Originally it was only designed to work with Norwegian meters, but has since been adapter to read any IEC-62056-7-5 or IEC-62056-21 compliant meters.